Portland Hospital Negligence Attorney

 malpractice lawyer help you fight for the justice you deserve.

-At The Law Offices of Patrick L. Block, P.C., our skilled
+The Law Offices of Patrick L. Block, P.C., our skilled Oregon

-Oregon medical malpractice attorney has more than 20 years of experience practicing malpractice law.
-We've
+medical malpractice attorney has more than 20 years of experience practicing malpractice law.

-seen hundreds of cases in which a hospital did not adequately manage their
+We've seen hundreds of cases in which a hospital did not adequately

-staff and procedures which led to tragic consequences.
-We are passionate
+manage their staff and procedures which led to tragic consequences.
+We

-advocates for victims of malpractice, especially if negligence leads to
+are passionate advocates for victims of malpractice, especially if negligence

 wrongful death cases, we don't stop at seeking compensation for you and your family;